RazielHanan/DroneGuidanceProject/README.md

 * **ObstaclesDetector.py** - includes 'detect_obstacles' function.
 Responsible for the module that deals with tracking the obstacles in the frames received from the drone.

+in any of those modules, there are automatic prints of the tracking performance and positions of objects to log files.

 > #### **velocity estimination and predition**

 >> [2] then, we want to get information about this objects: